Harrison Barnes Player Props: Kings vs. Trail Blazers

-The Sacramento Kings, Harrison Barnes included, match up versus the Portland Trail Blazers on Wednesday at 10:00 PM ET.
+The Sacramento Kings, with Harrison Barnes, take on the Portland Trail Blazers at 10:00 PM ET on Friday.

-If you'd like to place a wager on Barnes' props, we dive into his available ones, providing some stats and trends, below.
+In this piece we'll examine Barnes' stats and trends, helping you make good selections on prop bets.

 Harrison Barnes Prop Bets vs. the Trail Blazers